avatao/blog.avatao.com/_posts/2018-10-04-How-to-dive-into-web-security-as-a-developer.md

 Not really, **security, like anything, can be learned iteratively, building on things you already know and understand.** Plus, if you start putting effort into it, you'll quickly become more valuable for your team and your company.
 Win-win!

-"The web is full of wildly inaccurate security articles, and it's easy to get wrong..."
+"The web is full of wildly inaccurate security articles, and it's easy to get it wrong..."

 You got me.
 This is all true, and it's all the more reason we need more developers to join the party.
 Depending on where you are in your career, you may have noticed that **without decent security knowledge you can only go so far.** It's expected of you, especially once you get into lead engineer roles.